 - Open lid and whisk the polenta until ingredients are fully blended and the mixture us nice and creamy.
 Next, stir in the rest of the milk.

-Tips for Making Instant Pot Polenta Porridge
+Polenta Instant Pot Porridge Tips

 - Use the pot-in-pot cooking method to avoid getting a burn message (see more information about PIP below).
 As a bonus, the PIP method makes cleaning up a breeze!